Last Updated: December 6, 2024

 Contracts and Salary History

 Aaron earned a $540,000 base salary in his first NFL season.
 And in August of 2012, he signed a 5-year, $40 million contract with New England that came with $16.5 million in guaranteed money and a $12.5 million signing bonus.
-He was set to earn $1.3 million in 2014, $2.3 million in 2015, $5 million in 2016, and $6 million in 2017.
+Hernandez was set to earn $1.3 million in 2014, $2.3 million in 2015, $5 million in 2016, and $6 million in 2017.
 A variety of lucrative bonuses based on performance and playing time could have also been earned had he been able to stay on the field.

 Career Earnings

-During his brief NFL career, Aaron Hernandez earned a total of around $11 million in NFL salary.
-The vast majority of his earnings came from the signing bonus Aaron received in 2012 upon signing a 5-year, $40 million contract with the Patriots.
+During his brief NFL career, Hernandez earned a total of around $11 million in NFL salary.
+The vast majority of his earnings came from the signing bonus he received in 2012 upon signing a 5-year, $40 million contract with the Patriots.
 He would only earn around $10 million of that contract.

-After being arrested on murder charges in 2013, Aaron was released from the Patriots and therefore missed out on all future payments from the deal.
+After being arrested on murder charges in 2013, Aaron was released from the Patriots and, therefore, missed out on all future payments from the deal.

 Jared Wickerham/Getty Images